MColombo00/330-Midterm/README.md

 # 330-Midterm

-# this is a calculator app that works by using routes in a flask application
+# This is a calculator app that works by using routes in a Flask application

-#test

-Mult/x/x - is for multiplication
+- multi/x/x - is for multiplication\
-Div/x/x - is for division
+- div/x/x - is for division\
-add/x/x -  is for addition
+- add/x/x -  is for addition\
-sub/x/x - is for subtraction
+- sub/x/x - is for subtraction